slowernews/notebook/on-toolbox.md

 (updated: 2024-09-28)

-function: TOOLS I USE // alternatives I may use if necessary
+function: TOOLS I USE // alternatives I may use if necessary ?? stuff I want to check

 ### generalist